 Promote and encourage youth interest and participation in community affairs.

 Gather youth and community input through civic engagement activities.
 Create and/or support opportunities for public discussion through forums, meetings, workshops and conferences.
 Share information gathered and make recommendations as appropriate.

 Collaborate and/or engage with other community agencies, advisory bodies or youth groups in areas of mutual concern and benefit.

 Recommend to the City Council, various city departments and agencies, as appropriate, changes in procedures, policies and/or legislation pertinent to youth in the Santa Barbara.

-The Youth Council may appoint up to 5 non-voting junior high school members.
+The Youth Council may appoint up to five non-voting junior high school members.

-Members must be between the ages of 13 – 19 years.
-Eight of the 15 members must be residents of the City.
+Members must be between the ages of 13 - 19 years.
+Eight of the fifteen members must be residents of the City.

 Length of Term

-Members serve two-years terms, beginning July 1st – June 30th.
+Members serve two-year terms, beginning July 1st - June 30th.
 Members may be appointed to multiple terms.
 City Council may appoint a successor for vacant positions.

 The Youth Council meets the 1st and 3rd Monday of each month at 5:15 p.m. in the City Council Chambers, 735 Anacapa Street. *During the months of July and August the Youth Council meets once per month on a date and time decided by the Youth Council.